Best Colleges in Colorado Springs

 Salary After Attending: $36,000

 Since its founding in 1972 in, the PIMA Medical Institute has been at the forefront of medical training and technology.
-Though originally established in Tucson, Arizona, PIMA has expanded to locations throughout the U.S., one of which is Colorado Springs.
 This particular campus location caters largely to local military families while also providing state of the art training in medical assistance and veterinary technology.

 PIMA of Colorado Springs offers a variety of fully-comprehensive, real-world training programs, a few of which include medical laboratory and veteran technician training, dental assistance, medical administration, medical assistance, pharmacy technician training, and veterinary assistance.
 PIMA holds accreditation from the Accrediting Bureau of Health Education Schools and the AVMA Committee on Veterinary Technician Education and Activities and is regulated by the Colorado Division of Private Occupational Schools, Department of Higher Education.